-Front tyre and sidecar tyre must be of a Trial or Enduro type pattern.
+Front tyre and Sidecar tyre must be of a Trial or Enduro type pattern.

-Maximum sizes for rear wheel rim: 5.00"x19"
+Maximum sizes for rear wheel rim: 5 [in] x 19 [in]

-54.07.2 The sidecar wheel diameter must be between 16 and 19 inches, and must camber inwards.
+The Sidecar wheel diameter must be between 16 and 19 [in], and must camber inwards.

-54.07.3 The inside of spoked, cast or welded wheels must be covered with a disc or a shield.
+The inside of spoked, cast, or welded wheels must be covered with a disc or a shield.

-54.07.4 The sidecar wheel can be mounted with plates on both sides, in which case the spindle diameter is min.12 mm.
-If the sidecar wheel is mounted with a bracket on one side, the spindle diameter is min.20 mm.
+The Sidecar wheel can be mounted with plates on both sides, in which case the spindle diameter is min.
+12 [mm].
+If the Sidecar wheel is mounted with a bracket on one side, the spindle diameter is min.
+20 [mm].

-54.07.5 The rear and front wheel must be fitted with knockout spindles.
+The rear and front wheel must be fitted with knockout spindles.
 The use of light alloys and titanium in the manufacturing of wheel spindles is forbidden.